YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 Overview
 ++++++++++++++++++

-YottaDB/GT.M on selected platforms can encrypt data in database and journal files.
-Encryption protects data at rest (DAR), that is it protects against unauthorized access to data by an unauthorized process that is able to access disk files.
+YottaDB on selected platforms can encrypt data in database and journal files.
+Encryption protects data at rest (DAR), that is, it protects against unauthorized access to data by an unauthorized process that is able to access disk files.

 A plug-in architecture allows you to use your choice of encryption package.
-The characteristics of encryption are entirely determined by the package you choose - for example, YottaDB/GT.M implements no "back doors" or "key recovery", and if you want such functionality, you need to choose or construct an encryption package that provides the features you want.
+The characteristics of encryption are entirely determined by the package you choose - for example, YottaDB implements no "back doors" or "key recovery", and if you want such functionality, you need to choose or construct an encryption package that provides the features you want.

-YottaDB/FIS distributes only the source code for the reference implementation of a plug-in that uses popular, widely available, encryption libraries.
-If the reference implementation plug-in meets your needs, you are welcome to compile and use it as distributed, but please read and understand the section “Disclaimer ”.
+YottaDB distributes only the source code for the reference implementation of a plug-in that uses popular, widely available, encryption libraries.
+If the reference implementation plug-in meets your needs, you are welcome to compile and use it as distributed, but please read and understand the section “Disclaimer” below.
 You can also use it as a base to implement your own plug-in.

-In the reference implementation, YottaDB/GT.M uses a symmetric cipher to encrypt data.
+In the reference implementation, YottaDB uses a symmetric cipher to encrypt data.
 The reference implementation encrypts the key for the symmetric cipher with an asymmetric cipher using public and private keys.
 The private keys are stored in a key ring on disk locked with a password (or passphrase - the terms are used interchangeably).

 +++++++++++++++++
 Disclaimer
 +++++++++++++++++

 Database encryption is only useful as one component of a comprehensive security plan and is insufficient as the sole means of securing data.
 The use of database encryption should follow from a good security plan.
-This document describes implementing encrypted YottaDB/GT.M databases; it does not discuss security plans.
+This document describes implementing encrypted YottaDB databases; it does not discuss security plans.

 Proper security protocol never places an unencrypted password, even in obfuscated form and/or in an obscure location, on disk.
-With YottaDB/GT.M database encryption, unencrypted passwords exist in the address space of processes accessing the database, which means that unencrypted passwords can theoretically be written to swap files when process memory is paged out.
-To be secure, an installation must handle this by means such as: using encrypted swap devices or files, ensuring that YottaDB/GT.M processes are not paged out, or some other means to ensure that information in swap files is available only to the running process.
-In other words, **even with respect to encryption, YottaDB/GT.M database encryption is only part of a complete security infrastructure**.
+With YottaDB database encryption, unencrypted passwords exist in the address space of processes accessing the database, which means that unencrypted passwords can theoretically be written to swap files when process memory is paged out.
+To be secure, an installation must handle this by means such as: using encrypted swap devices or files, ensuring that YottaDB processes are not paged out, or some other means to ensure that information in swap files is available only to the running process.
+In other words, **even with respect to encryption, YottaDB database encryption is only part of a complete security infrastructure**.

-Our expertise is in YottaDB/GT.M, not in encryption.
+Our expertise is in YottaDB, not in encryption.
 Encryption needs vary.
 Furthermore, the use of encryption may be restricted - or required - by regulations applicable to your location and circumstances.
 Therefore, our approach is to create a plug-in architecture where you can choose your preferred encryption software.
-In the course of development, we tested it primarily with `GNU Privacy Guard <http://gnupg.org/>`_, the widely available implementation of Pretty Good Privacy (see "PGP: Pretty Good Privacy" by Simson Garfinkel).
+In the course of development, we tested it primarily with `GNU Privacy Guard <http://gnupg.org/>`_, the widely available implementation of Pretty Good Privacy.
 Ensure that you have confidence in (and confidence in the support for) whichever encryption software you choose, because failure of the encryption software is likely to leave your data unrecoverable.
-YottaDB/GT.M itself performs no encryption, and encryption is performed exclusively by software that you install and configure. **YottaDB/FIS neither endorses nor supports any specific encryption algorithm or library.**
+YottaDB itself performs no encryption, and encryption is performed exclusively by software that you install and configure. **YottaDB neither endorses nor supports any specific encryption algorithm or library.**

-Furthermore, just as YottaDB/GT.M allows for the use of your choice of encryption libraries, encryption libraries in turn require keys that must be managed.
+Furthermore, just as YottaDB allows for the use of your choice of encryption libraries, encryption libraries in turn require keys that must be managed.
 In its simplest form, key management requires both that only those who need a key have that key, and also that keys are not lost.
-Key management is two steps removed from YottaDB/GT.M's implementation of database encryption, but is important to the successful use of encrypted databases.
-It must be part of your operations policies and procedures. **YottaDB/FIS strongly recommends that you understand in detail how to implement the infrastructure for whichever specific encryption you choose.**
+Key management is two steps removed from YottaDB's implementation of database encryption, but is important to the successful use of encrypted databases.
+It must be part of your operations policies and procedures. **YottaDB strongly recommends that you understand in detail how to implement the infrastructure for whichever specific encryption you choose.**

 +++++++++++++++++++++++++++++++++++++++++++++++++
-Limitations of YottaDB/GT.M Database Encryption
+Limitations of YottaDB Database Encryption
 +++++++++++++++++++++++++++++++++++++++++++++++++

-Elements of your security infrastructure and management processes outside of YottaDB/GT.M database encryption need to manage issues discussed in the following sections.
+Elements of your security infrastructure and management processes outside of YottaDB database encryption need to manage issues discussed in the following sections.

 **Data Not At Rest Not Protected**

-YottaDB/GT.M database encryption is designed to protect data at rest.
+YottaDB database encryption is designed to protect data at rest.
 Applications execute business logic to manipulate and produce unencrypted data.
 Unencrypted data must exist within application processes, and can be accessed by any process with access rights to the virtual address space of a process containing unencrypted data.
-Also, data in transit between systems and between processes is not protected by YottaDB/GT.M database encryption.
+Also, data in transit between systems and between processes is not protected by YottaDB database encryption.

-* Before creating a core dump, YottaDB/GT.M attempts to clear any keys that it is aware of within the process address space.
+* Before creating a core dump, YottaDB attempts to clear any keys that it is aware of within the process address space.
 The reference implementation also uses the encryption libraries so as to minimize the probability of keys appearing in core dumps.
-Since it is not possible to guarantee that keys will not appear in a process core dump, depending on your security policy, YottaDB/FIS recommends that you consider whether to disable the creation of core dumps by YottaDB/GT.M processes accessing encrypted databases, or use other means to limit access to core dumps.
+Since it is not possible to guarantee that keys will not appear in a process core dump, depending on your security policy, YottaDB recommends that you consider whether to disable the creation of core dumps by YottaDB processes accessing encrypted databases, or use other means to limit access to core dumps.
 Note also that the use of random byte sequences as keys makes it harder to discern them in a core dump.

 .. note::
    In the event core dumps are needed to troubleshoot operational issues, they can always be re-enabled.

 **Keys in the Process Address Space/Environment**

-This is a corollary of the fact that data not at rest is not protected by YottaDB/GT.M database encryption.
+This is a corollary of the fact that data not at rest is not protected by YottaDB database encryption.

-In order to encrypt and decrypt databases, keys must exist in the address space / environment of YottaDB/GT.M processes.
+In order to encrypt and decrypt databases, keys must exist in the address space / environment of YottaDB processes.
 Furthermore, with the reference implementation, processes also need to have access to the user's private key, and to get access to the private key, they need access to the passphrase of the user's GPG keyring.
 In order to pass encryption to child processes, the passphrase also exists in the process environment, even if obfuscated.
-This means that any process that can access the address space or environment of a YottaDB/GT.M process accessing encrypted databases has access to the passphrases and keys.
+This means that any process that can access the address space or environment of a YottaDB process accessing encrypted databases has access to the passphrases and keys.

-* If an application provides some or all users access to a shell prompt or a YottaDB/GT.M direct mode prompt, or allows that user to specify arbitrary code that can be XECUTE'd, those users can find ways to view and capture keys and passphrases.
+* If an application provides some or all users access to a shell prompt or a YottaDB direct mode prompt, or allows that user to specify arbitrary code that can be XECUTE'd, those users can find ways to view and capture keys and passphrases.
 Note that, if a key or passphrase can be captured, it can be misused - for example, a captured GPG keyring passphrase is captured, it can be used to change the passphrase.
 You must therefore ensure that your application does not provide such access to users who should not view keys and passphrases.

-* This limitation makes it all the more important that those who have access to shell prompts, YottaDB/GT.M direct mode prompts, etc. not leave sessions unlocked, even briefly, if it is at all possible for someone who should not have knowledge of keys and passphrases to access the sessions during that time.
+* This limitation makes it all the more important that those who have access to shell prompts, YottaDB direct mode prompts, etc. not leave sessions unlocked, even briefly, if it is at all possible for someone who should not have knowledge of keys and passphrases to access the sessions during that time.

 **Long lived Keys**